Take sides and protect your interests as war threatens to destroy your island.

 After three years, the treaty lines are drawn and the scores are tallied.
 Only those supporting the country on top will stand a chance to win.

-In 2009 I received my MFA in game design from SCAD, and as part of my thesis on studying primal emotions in game mechanics, I created this board game.
+History: In 2009 I received my MFA in game design from SCAD, and as part of my thesis on studying primal emotions in game mechanics, I created this board game.
 With guidance from my thesis committee (Brenda Brathwaite, Andrew Greenberg, Robert Mathiesen) it underwent tons of playtests, iterations, and test subjects.
 A huge thanks to everyone at SCAD who helped play, test, manufacture the prototype pieces, and record all the data making the paper possible.